IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/proxy.md

 }
 ```

-The runtime config may look like:
+The runtime config will be:

 ```java
 final class RuntimeConfig implements Config {